pmohan2/Database_SQL/README.md

-# CSE 560 Project: TinyHub
+# CSE 560 Project: Desig and Implementation of Database Schema for TinyHub

 ## 1 Description